justlark/notwithout.help/docs/security.md

    private key via a libsodium [secret box](https://doc.libsodium.org/secret-key_cryptography/secretbox) to generate a *wrapped private key*.
+3. A user-provided comment for the key is encrypted with the organizer's public key via a libsodium sealed box
-3. The client sends the wrapped private key, along with an optional comment, to the server.
+4. The client sends the wrapped private key, along with the encrypted comment, to the server.
-4. The server returns a unique ID for the wrapped private key called the *key index*.
+5. The server returns a unique ID for the wrapped private key called the *key index*.

 When a secret link is used: